Gemini (constellation): Stars

 ζ Gem (Mekbuda) is a double star, whose primary is a Cepheid variable star with a period of 10.2 days; its minimum magnitude is 4.2 and its maximum magnitude is 3.6.
 It is a yellow supergiant, 1,200 light-years from Earth, with a radius that is 60 times solar, making it approximately 220,000 times the size of the Sun.
 The companion, a magnitude 7.6 star, is visible in binoculars and small amateur telescopes.

 η Gem (Propus) is a binary star with a variable component.
 380 light-years away, it has a period of 500 years and is only divisible in large amateur telescopes.
 The primary is a semi-regular red giant with a period of 233 days; its minimum magnitude is 3.9 and its maximum magnitude is 3.1.
 The secondary is of magnitude 6.

 κ Gem is a binary star 143 light-years from Earth.
 The primary is a yellow giant of magnitude 3.6; the secondary is of magnitude 8.
 The two are only divisible in larger amateur instruments because of the discrepancy in brightness.

+μ Gem (Tejat) is a red giant 230 light-years from Earth, about a hundred times larger than the Sun.

 ν Gem is a double star divisible in binoculars and small amateur telescopes.
 The primary is a blue giant of magnitude 4.1, 550 light-years from Earth, and the secondary is of magnitude 8.

 38 Gem, a binary star, is also divisible in small amateur telescopes, 84 light-years from Earth.
 The primary is a white star of magnitude 4.8 and the secondary is a yellow star of magnitude 7.8.

 U Gem is a dwarf nova type cataclysmic variable discovered by J. R. Hind in 1855.

-Mu Gem (Tejat) is the Bayer designation for a star in the northern constellation of Gemini.
-It has the traditional name Tejat Posterior, which means back foot, because it is the foot of Castor, one of the Gemini twins.